IIIF/guides/using_iiif_resources.md

 ---
-title: How To Use IIIF Resources and Image Viewers
+title: How to use IIIF resources and image viewers
 id: using_iiif_resources
 layout: spec
 author: IIIF-C Staff